 - Entries will be shown at DemiCon 32, possibly on the DemiCon Channel.

 - Deadline for entries is April 18, 2021.
 A confirmation will be sent when the entry is received.

 - Submit entries and any questions to Robert Uy at email@example.com.
 You may send a link to the file on Google Drive or Dropbox.

-If you are not sure what a Sweded Movie Trailer would be, “Be Kind Rewind” is a good movie to see for ideas.
-Also check out last year’s DemiCon Sweded promo programming trailer below.
+If you are not sure what a Sweded Movie Trailer is, “Be Kind Rewind” is a great movie to see for ideas.
 YouTube is also a good source for Sweded trailers.
-Good luck, filmmakers!
+Good luck filmmakers!